guillaumelf/EPL_TextMining/README.md

 # Performing Text Mining on Twitter with python

 This is a quick introduction about scraping tweets with **python** library *tweepy* (v.
-3.3.0) to perform some Text Mining methods on the subsequent data
+3.3.0) to perform some Text Mining methods on the subsequent data.

 ## Wenger vs Mourinho